MythicalLTD/MythicalDash/bot/README.md

-# MythicalDash : Bot
+# MythicalDash EOL : Bot
-The bot used for MythicalDash
+The old bot used for MythicalDash

 To use it you have to download pycord:
 ```bash